The Brooklyn Mat Maker

 Consistency Across Sources: While names could be misspelled and addresses could change, occupational designations remained relatively stable and appeared consistently in multiple record types.

-Skill Development Patterns: Career progression from "Mat Weaver" to "Mat Maker" to "Hatter" represents logical skill development within related textile trades.
+Skill Development Patterns: Career progression from "Mat Weaver" to "Matmaker" to "Hatter" represents logical skill development within related textile trades.
 This sequence would be extremely unlikely to appear randomly.

 Community Context: The progression makes sense within Brooklyn's Irish immigrant community, where textile trades provided economic mobility and family business connections (John's brother James was also a hatter).